-Our aim is to ensure that the new curriculum works well for students and that where changes have been made to module and course options, that students are fully consulted, student feedback is listened to and valued, and that students’ interests are protected.
+Our aim is to ensure the new curriculum works well for students and that where changes have been made to module and course options, students are fully consulted, student feedback is listened to and valued, and that students’ interests are protected.

 What we've been lobbying for:

 - Clear communications on changes to assessments and teaching.

 - Clear routes of complaint if students are not happy with the options available to them.